 2 Though repealed by No. 72 of 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see No. 72 of 1967 s.
 134).

 3 Marginal notes in the agreement have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.

-4 On the date as at which this compilation was prepared, the Petroleum Amendment Act 2007 s.
-91 had not come into operation.
-It reads as follows:

-“

-91. Barrow Island Royalty Variation Agreement Act 1985 amended

-(1) The amendments in this section are to the Barrow Island Royalty Variation Agreement Act 1985.

-(2) The long title is amended by deleting “Petroleum Act 1967.” and inserting instead —

-“

-Petroleum and Geothermal Energy Resources Act 1967.

-”.

-(3) Section 5(3) is amended by deleting “Petroleum Act 1967.” and inserting instead —

-“ Petroleum and Geothermal Energy Resources Act 1967. ”.

-”.